Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Introduction

 A popular modeling assumption while performing such learning and inference tasks with pairwise comparison data is to assume that the data conforms to an underlying \emph{Bradley-Terry-Luce} (BTL) model \cite{BradleyTerry1952, Luce1959, Plackett1975, McFadden1973, Zermelo1929} as a generative model for the data.
 Given $n$ items $\{1,\dots,n\}$, the BTL model assigns a latent ``skill score'' $\alpha_i > 0$ to each item $i$, representing its relative merit or utility compared to other items, and posits that the likelihood of $i$ being preferred over an item $j$ in a pairwise comparison is given by

 The BTL model is known to be a natural consequence of the assumption of \textit{independence of irrelevant alternatives} (IIA), which is widely used in economics and social choice theory \cite{Luce1959}.
 However, the IIA assumption underlying the BTL model has been questioned, and it has been shown that the BTL model may not always accurately capture real-world datasets \cite{DavidsonMarschak1959, McLaughlinLuce1965, Tversky1972}.
-For instance, in the case of sports tournaments, the BTL model is incapable of capturing the home-advantage effect, which refers to the possible advantage that a home-team may experience when playing against a visiting team.
-The home-advantage effect has been observed in several sports, such as soccer \cite{Clarke1995} and cricket \cite{Morley2005}, and ignoring this effect can lead to biased estimates of the skill scores of teams.
+For instance, in the case of sports tournaments, the BTL model is incapable of capturing the home advantage effect, which refers to the possible advantage that a home team may experience when playing against a visiting team.
+The home advantage effect has been observed in several sports, such as soccer \cite{Clarke1995} and cricket \cite{Morley2005}, and ignoring this effect can lead to biased estimates of the skill scores of teams.
 Additionally, real-world datasets may exhibit non-transitive behaviors that violate the BTL model.
-To address these limitations, modifications of the BTL model that incorporate the home-advantage effect \cite[Chapter 10]{Agresti2002}, Thurstonian models \cite{Thurstone1927}, and other generalizations of the BTL model \cite{Hunter2004} have been explored in the literature.
+To address these limitations, modifications of the BTL model that incorporate the home advantage effect \cite[Chapter 10]{Agresti2002}, Thurstonian models \cite{Thurstone1927}, and other generalizations of the BTL model \cite{Hunter2004} have been explored in the literature.
 Furthermore, to capture more complex behaviors within pairwise comparison datasets, various other models have been introduced, such as models based on Borda scores \cite{ShahWainwright2018, HeckelShahRamchandranWainwright2019} and non-parametric stochastically transitive models \cite{Chatterjee2015, Shahetal2016, Mania2018}.